-It’s been five years since I first wrote about putting on a swimsuit and going swimming with your kids, but I continue to receive emails and comments about that post.
-I decided it was time to revisit the topic – with some new and old thoughts.
+It’s been five years since I first wrote about this topic and going swimming with your kids, but I continue to receive emails and comments about that post.
+I decided it was time to revisit why I believe we women should wear a swimsuit – with some new and old thoughts.

 I have a lot of friends who do the latter.
 They go to the pool with their kids, but they only put their feet in the pool.
 They sit on the sidelines, too concerned about what they look like and what others will think to embrace the joy of swimming with their kids.
 Or they go to the beach, but stay under the umbrella instead of running into the ocean.